👉 Capacity available in OT, Physio, EP, and Speech Path for Aged Care & NDIS clients

 • Retrieval of loaned or rented items when they’re no longer needed

-Quick Checklist by referrers
+Quick Checklist by Providers

 When considering if AT or HM may be fundable under the AT-HM scheme, check: